 HOW TO RECORD DRUMS

-This is one of my most asked questions, because there are so many ways to record drums.
+BY CJ JACOBSON This is one of my most asked questions, because there are so many ways to record drums.
 This is why people get confused on the 'right' way on how to record drums.
-I put the word right in quotation marks because there are no right or wrong ways to record drums.
+I put the word 'right' in quotation marks, because there are no right or wrong ways to record drums.
 The right way is the way you get the best sound.
 Each situation will be different, so i'm going to give you a good basic set up to get you started.

 Basic Steps For Recording Drums

 - The first thing i do is to tune the drums.
 The drummer of the band usually tunes his drums.
 But from time to time, you as an audio engineer may need to do it.
 A good tuned drum set sounds way better than a not so tuned drum set.

 - I mic the snare drum.
 You can use 1 or 2 microphones, one for the top and one for the bottom.
 The mic of choice is usually dynamic microphones, like the SM57 and Neumann KM84 For the top, place the mic about 1 to 2 inches form the top of the head near the edge and point it toward the center of the snare drum.
 Experiment with position to get the best sound.
 The bottom mic is placed underneath and position it off axis, about 1 to 2 inches from the bottom head. try near the center and near the edge to get the best.

 - I mic the kick drum. some good kick drum mic's are the Sennheiser e902, Sennheiser e602 ii Dynamic, Shure Beta 52A, and the ADK D112.
 If your kick drum has a port, placed the mic inside it and if you do not have a port, place the kick drum mic about 2 to 4 inches away form the kick drum head.
 If you have enough mic's, you can use 2 mics for the kick drum.